From Prague to Kutna Hora: The Complete Day Trip Guide

 Once you arrive in Kutna Hora, you'll have to find your way into town.
 The train station is about 2.5 kilometers away from the center but only 10 to 15 minutes from the Ossuary.
 In good weather, this can make for a pleasant walk, or you can hop onboard local city bus no. 1, or catch a taxi right at the station.
 There are also eight-passenger minivans that double as taxis and will cost you less since you share the fare with other riders.

-On a Guided Tour: If you'd rather have somebody else handle the organization and prep work, so you can just sit back and relax, a guided Kutna Hora Day Trip From Prague could be just what you need.
+If you'd rather have somebody else handle the organization and prep work, so you can just sit back and relax, a guided Kutna Hora Day Trip From Prague could be just what you need.
 Since Kutna Hora is so close to Prague, organized tours often take only half a day and still allow you to visit the famous "bone church," explore one of the deepest silver mines in the world, and see the stunning Gothic St. Barbara's Cathedral.
 Guided tours offer transportation in air-conditioned vans, a big plus during the summer.

-By Bus: Buses leave from the main bus station (Florenc) and take longer to reach Kutna Hora than trains (about 1 hour 40 minutes) but drop you off right in the Kutná Hora city center-a convenient option if you're carrying luggage or if you want to start your trip with breakfast or lunch in the Old Town Center before heading somewhere else.
+Buses leave from Prague's main bus station (Florenc) and take longer to reach Kutna Hora than trains (about 1 hour 40 minutes) but drop you off right in the Kutná Hora city center-a convenient option if you're carrying luggage or if you want to start your trip with breakfast or lunch in the Old Town Center before heading somewhere else.
 Keep in mind that these aren't fancy long-distance buses but local ones without a toilet or air conditioning, so plan accordingly.

 Things to Do in Kutna Hora

 The wow factor in Kutna Hora is definitely the bone church, but this rather unassuming town has a lot more to offer visitors.
-With just a day to visit you won't have time to see everything, but these are some of the top sites to add to your itinerary:
+With just a day to visit, you won't have time to see everything, but these are some of the top sites to add to your itinerary:

 1. Sedlec Ossuary (The Bone Church)

+At the top of the list of places to visit in Kutna Hora is the famous "bone church."
 This tiny Catholic chapel is best known for being the final resting place for the bones of somewhere between 40,000 and 70,000 people.
 Originally built as part of a larger Gothic church and town cemetery, the chapel was repurposed in the 16th century to house the remains of people who had perished during the Black Plague and the Hussite Wars that ravished the country over the previous two centuries.

 When the mass graves in the local cemetery were exhumed in the 1500s during reconstruction work, the monk in charge of the chapel decided to do something more than just stacking the bones in the cellar.
 Instead, he built a chandelier with them; created skull garlands and altar decorations; and even designed a bone coat of arms of the House of Schwarzenberg, a prominent European noble house with local roots.
 The result is one of the most visited attractions in the Czech Republic and a somewhat-macabre and touching homage to those who perished here.